 A product roadmap is a list of initiatives supported by the product vision and strategy.
 A product roadmap is not a product strategy but an output of it.
 The best roadmaps always tie back to a strategy.

 There is only a limited amount of improvement you can add to a product.
-That’s why is so important that roadmaps include only what makes sense for the product to succeed.
+Saying no becomes a critical part of the process.
+Roadmaps only include what makes sense for the product to succeed.

 Product roadmaps represent hard decisions.
 They are all about trade-offs.
 If you focus only on new features, you might end up with a Frankenstein product.
 But if you focus only on bug fixing, you product becomes irrelevant.

 A good practice is to use Anthony Ullwick’s Opportunity Algorithm.
 It provides a practical way to rank product initiatives based on importance and satisfaction.

 Importance is a problem space concept that measures how valuable a need is to a customer.
 Satisfaction is a solution-space concept that measures how happy a customer is with a particular solution.

 The best opportunities to pursue live in High Importance / Low Satisfaction Needs.
 The need is high-value for customers and current solutions don’t meet their expectations.
 Disruptive innovations usually emerge from this segment.

 Product Managers Leverage

 Although Product Managers don’t manage people, they apply what Andrew Grove calls Managerial Leverage.
 This states that not every task a manager does creates the same amount of output.
 Some tasks create more output than others and that is where the leverage is.